 The surprising next step: a very traditional British school

 I was 27 or 28 when I graduated [from education school].
-I decided I was gonna move somewhere.
+I decided I was going to move somewhere.
 And I was like, “Well, where's one of the hardest places to teach English?
 What's one of the most scrutinized?”
 I'm about all this “fluff education” like place-based inquiry, all those flashy words that schools throw out now.

 And I looked it up—England.
 So I said, “I'm gonna move to England.”